-Notes to the Financial Statements for the financial year ended 31 December 2021 (Continued)
+Notes to the Financial Statements for the financial year ended 31 December 2022 (Continued)

-50.3 Liquidity Risk
+51.3 Liquidity Risk

-Liquidity risk is defined as the current and potential risk to earnings, shareholders fund or reputation arising from the Group's inability to efficiently meet its present and future (both anticipated and unanticipated) funding or regulatory obligations when they are due, which may adversely affect its daily operations and incur unacceptable losses.
+Liquidity and funding risk is defined as the current and potential risk to earnings, shareholders fund or reputation arising from the Group's inability to efficiently meet its present and future (both anticipated and unanticipated) funding or regulatory obligations when they are due, which may adversely affect its daily operations and incur unacceptable losses.
 Liquidity risk arises from mismatches in the timing of cash flows.

 The objective of the Group's liquidity risk management is to ensure that the Group can meet its cash obligations in a timely and cost-effective manner.
 To this end, the Group's liquidity risk management policy is to maintain high quality and well diversified portfolios of liquid assets and sources of funds under both business as usual and stress conditions.
-Due to its large delivery network and strategic marketing focus, the Group is able to maintain a diversified core deposit base comprising retail transactions accounts, savings, demand and term deposits, thus providing the Group with a stable large funding base.
+Due to its large delivery network and marketing focus, the Group is able to maintain a diversified core deposit base comprising savings, demand and term deposits, thus providing the Group with a stable large funding base from individuals.
+SMEs, corporates and financial institutions segments.
 The Group maintains some buffers of liquidity throughout the year to ensure safe and sound operations from a strategic, structural and tactical perspective.

 The day-to-day responsibility for liquidity risk management and control in each individual entity is delegated to the respective Country Asset Liability Management Committee, which subsequently reports to Group Asset Liability Management Committee.
 The Group Asset Liability Management Committee meets at least once a month to discuss the liquidity risk and funding profile of the Group.
 The key liquidity risk metrics comprise of internal liquidity gaps or cashflow maturity profile mismatches under business as usual and stress scenarios, regulatory liquidity coverage ratio ("LCR") and Net Stable Funding Ratio ("NSFR") which are measured and monitored regularly.
-LCR is a quantitative regulatory requirement which seeks to ensure that banking institutions hold sufficient high quality liquid assets ("HQLA") to withstand an acute liquidity stress scenario over a 30-calendar-days horizon.
+LCR is a quantitative regulatory requirement which seeks to ensure that banking institutions hold sufficient High Quality Liquid Assets ("HQLA") to withstand an acute liquidity stress scenario over a 30-calendar-days horizon.
 The Group monitors and reports LCR and NSFR based on the BNM LCR and NSFR Policy Document dated 25 August 2016 and 31 July 2019 respectively.
+The effective date for NSFR is 1 July 2021.
 As part of its ordinary course of business, the Bank maintains the LCR and NSFR above the regulatory requirements.
 In addition, liquidity risk stress testing under various scenarios covering bank-specific (idiosyncratic), market-wide and combined crises is performed regularly to identify sources of potential liquidity strain.
+Liquidity risk positions based on balance sheet forecasts and relevant risk drivers are projected to help business planning.